 EQUIPMENT

 THE PRIMARY INSTRUMENT in use at Land of Oz Observatory is an Astro-Tech AT-92 92mm aperture f/5.5 Apochromatic Triplet Refractor of 506mm focal length, used in conjunction with a Stellarvue SFFX1 field flattener and a ZWO ASI 2600MC CMOS digital imaging camera.
 This camera has a SONY IMX571 back-lit 23.6 X 15.6mm sensor with 3.76 micron pixels (26 megapixels).
-At the AT-92s native focal length of 506 millimeters, this results in a resolution of 1.53 arc seconds per pixel.
+At the AT-92s native focal length of 506 millimeters, this results in a resolution of 1.53 arc seconds per pixel and a field of view of 2.6 X 1.5 desgrees.
+The instrument is carried on an iOptron CEM-70 center balanced GEM mount.

 FIRST LIGHT at the new LAND OF OZ observatory.